Skip to content

-Continue reading to discover his journey from a farming background to becoming a globally recognised poet.
+Continue reading to discover his journey from farming to becoming a globally recognised poet.

 Farmer to Writer | His Journey

-Following his graduation in 1973, he worked as an arts producer for the BBC for 13 years.
+After graduating in 1973, he worked as an arts producer for the BBC for 13 years.
 During his time working here, he witnessed the worst period of the Troubles.
-Therefore, it is no surprise that he left Ireland following this and worked at the University of East Anglia, Caius College and Fitzwilliam College in Cambridge while working at these universities he taught English and Creative Writing.
+Therefore, it is no surprise that he left Ireland following this and worked at the University of East Anglia, Caius College and Fitzwilliam College in Cambridge.
+While working at these universities, he taught English and Creative Writing.
 Following his teaching career in England, his career took a plane to the US, where he taught at Princeton University.
 To complete his teaching career, Muldoon took the position of Professor of Poetry at Oxford University from 1999 until 2004.

-This famous poet did find love with Jean Haniff Korelitz, they married on 30 August 1987, and they had two children: Dorothy and Asher.
-They lived in Princeton, New Jersey until 2013, and they since have lived in New York City.
+This famous poet did find love with Jean Haniff Korelitz.
+They married on 30 August 1987 and had two children: Dorothy and Asher.
+They lived in Princeton, New Jersey, until 2013 and have since lived in New York City.

 Poetry the World fell in Love with

-From Muldoon’s first collection ‘New Weather’ he published while studying at Queen’s University Belfast, it was published in 1973.
+Muldoon’s first collection, ‘New Weather,’ was published in 1973 while studying at Queen’s University Belfast.
 This set his poetry career in motion.
-Following this first collection, during the heat of the Northern Ireland’s Troubles, he published ‘Why Brownlee Left’ in 1980, ‘Quoof’ in 1983 and ‘Meeting the British’ in 1987.
-Like these poems, Muldoon’s style of poetry is usually short pieces which are quite allusive and obscure.
+Following this first collection, during the heat of Northern Ireland’s Troubles, he published ‘Why Brownlee Left’ in 1980, ‘Quoof’ in 1983, and ‘Meeting the British’ in 1987.
+Like these poems, Muldoon’s style of poetry is usually short pieces that are quite allusive and obscure.

 Another of Muldoon’s most famous collections is his 2002 ‘Moy Sand and Gravel’.
-This is his ninth collection and has taken inspiration from Muldoon’s roots in County Armagh through to his life in New Jersey.
-It is perhaps his most famous collection as it won many awards, the 2003 Pulitzer Prize and Griffin Prize.
+This is his ninth collection, and it has taken inspiration from Muldoon’s roots in County Armagh to his life in New Jersey.
+It is perhaps his most famous collection, having won many awards, including the 2003 Pulitzer Prize and the Griffin Prize.

 Awards and Honours